-Running in the cold can be a challenge.
-What should you wear while running in the winter months?
-Layer up with at least 3 layers, I wear a scarf, gloves and a head.
-Also make sure that you run with the wind in your face on the way out and wind at your back the second half of the route.
-If you run with the wind at your back the first half of a run, you’ll get hot and sweaty and when you turn around, the wind will get very cold.
+The right cold-weather running gear is extremely important in the winter.
+Layer up with at least 3 layers, I wear a scarf, gloves and a hat.
+Cover your ears, hands, and ankles.
+Also, make sure that you run with the wind in your face on the way out and wind at your back the second half of the route (if that’s possible).

-First, here are some suggestions for basic winter running gear.
+Here are some suggestions for basic winter running gear.

 - Running tights (sometimes I wear two of them)

-- Long sleeve tech shirts to use as a base layer
+- Long-sleeve tech shirts to use as a base layer

 - A warm windproof running jacket